c33k/c33k.github.io/about/index.md

     <div class="container container--content">
       <div class="content-body">
         <h4>About</h4>
-        <p>Born in Niterói, Brazil, Rafael L. Toscano is a Sr. Software Engineer who works at Microsoft, Czech Republic.
-Began to write short stories and poetry on a not-so-early age and saved it in his computers or a tiny notebook.
-In 2012 created his Facebook page and began to share his texts.
-But it was in 2014 that he started to update it more frequently and devoted himself to his biggest passion: literature.
-An avid reader and writer, Rafael is the writer and the developer behind OToscano.com and is currently writing his first book.</p>
+        <p>Born in Niterói, Brazil, Rafael L. Toscano is a Sr. Software Engineer who works at Microsoft, Poland.
+Rafael is also a bookbinder and is currently working on his bookbinding projects and started the blog series "The Path To Mastery".</p>
         <!-- <h4>Motto</h4>
         <p class="u--startsWithDoubleQuote">“If you can dream it, you can do it.
 Always remember that this whole thing was started with a dream and a mouse.” - Walt Disney</p>
         <h4>Goals (short term)</h4>